-Several managed to break through police lines to attempt to re-supply activists who have been occupying trees in the pathway of the Keystone XL pipeline since September 24.
+Several managed to break through police lines to attempt to resupply activists who have been occupying trees in the pathway of the Keystone XL pipeline since September 24.
 The rest of the blockaders rallied nearby, blocked by police and TransCanada’s hired security, who have formed a human barrier around the pipeline easement.

-Two blockaders have locked themselves to construction equipment, and six blockaders have been Oct.
-10 %20″ >also were arrested while covering the blockade in Winnsboro.
-Another videographer (full disclosure, my partner) was also arrested while filming a lockdown action at a pipe yard in Livingston, Texas.
+Two independent live streamers, Elizabeth Arce and Lorenzo Serna, who were embedded on the blockade’s wall of timber scaffolding, also were arrested while covering the action in Winnsboro.
+Another videographer (my partner) was also arrested while filming a lockdown action at a pipe yard in Livingston, Texas.

 Serna was detained while livestreaming during Monday’s action.

 “Right now, in the blockade, the press can’t go onto the wall.
 They can’t talk to those people, so there has to be someone willing to take that risk on,” Serna says.

 Arce and Serna remained on the wall for nearly a week until they were forced to come down.
 Trespassing charges against the two livestreamers have been dropped.
 Currently members of the media cannot approach within 60 feet of the pipeline easement at the site of the tree-sit.

 “I think we’ve done a good job building a reputation for respecting people’s desires to be filmed or not to be filmed, and building a culture of consent when filming,” Arce says.
 “We really care about the people, and are not afraid to connect to it in an emotional way and care about the story.”